-Accidents While the Employees Are Engaged in Their Own Affairs in Louisiana Workers Compensation
+Are Accidents While the Employees Are Engaged in Own Affairs Considered a Workplace Accident?

 General speaking, the employee who abandons his or her work, with or without permission, for the purpose of attending to his or her personal business, is not acting within the course of the employee’s employment, and is thus not covered by workers compensation.